Board of Governors

 District 9

-Colonel Matthew Oleen currently serves as United States Property & Fiscal Officer (USPFO) for the Kansas National Guard (KSNG).
-In this role, Col. Oleen is responsible for ensuring the proper use and accounting of over four billion dollars in federal funds and assets provided to the KSNG.
-Col. Oleen previously served six years as Chief of Staff of the Kansas Army National Guard (KSARNG).
+Col. Matthew Oleen currently serves as United States Property & Fiscal Officer (USPFO) for the Kansas National Guard (KSNG).
+In this role, Oleen is responsible for ensuring the proper use and accounting of over four billion dollars in federal funds and assets provided to the KSNG.
+Oleen previously served six years as Chief of Staff of the Kansas Army National Guard (KSARNG).
 As Chief of Staff, he led and managed all aspects of the day-to-day administration of the KSARNG.
 He was responsible for ensuring all units were trained and ready for any foreign contingency or domestic emergency.
-Col. Oleen was a principal advisor to the two-star general in command of the KSNG (the Adjutant General) and served as second-in-command of the 4,500 soldiers in the KSARNG.
-Col. Oleen also served three years as Staff Judge Advocate of the KSNG.
+Oleen was a principal advisor to the two-star general in command of the KSNG (the Adjutant General) and served as second-in-command of the 4,500 soldiers in the KSARNG.
+Oleen also served three years as Staff Judge Advocate of the KSNG.

 District 9